 Communication with children both in the 'real' world and through web based and telecommunication interactions should take place within explicit professional boundaries.
 This includes the use of computers, tablets, phones, texts, e-mails, instant messages, social media such as Facebook and Twitter, chat rooms, forums, blogs, websites, gaming sites, digital cameras, videos, web cams and other hand-held devices.
 (Given the ever-changing world of technology it should be noted that this list gives examples only and is not exhaustive.)
-Staff should not request or respond to any personal information from children other than which may be necessary in their professional role.
-They should ensure that their communications are open and transparent and avoid any communication which could be interpreted as 'grooming behaviour'
+Staff should not request or respond to any personal information from children.
+They should ensure that their communications are open and transparent and avoid any communication which could be interpreted as 'grooming behaviour.'